Back to Hooker Microscopy Facility main page

 Introduction

 The Leica microscope is a standard inverted microscope set up for transmitted light, differential interference contrast (DIC or Nomarski) and fluorescence microscopy.
 Images may be viewed by eye or viewed and saved to computer with either of 2 cameras.
-For transmitted light and bright fluorescence imaging a chilled color camera is mounted on top of the trinocular and can be used to capture high resolution digital images.
-For dimly fluorescent samples or photometric quantification, a chilled B/W CCD camera (an OrcaER) made by Hamamatsu is attached to the side port on the left of the microscope.
+For transmitted light and very bright fluorescence imaging a chilled color camera is mounted on top of the trinocular and can be used to capture high resolution digital images.
+For dimly fluorescent samples or photometric quantification, a cooled B/W CCD camera (an HQ2) made by Photometrics is attached to the side port on the left of the microscope.
 DIC images may also be captured using either camera, although the color camera can capture with higher resolution.
+Darkfield is also available forthe 40x & 63x oil immersion objectives.
 The specific hardware attached to this microscopy is listed below.

 The Equipment